georgezzeng/Articles/2023-11-13-spalding-lab.md

-When asked about which accomplishment using high throughput computing (HTC) was most impactful, Spalding said “The way we measure yield-related features from maize ears and several thousand kernels has had a large impact.”
+When asked about which accomplishment using high throughput computing (HTC) was most impactful, Spalding said "the way we measure yield-related features from maize ears and several thousand kernels has had a large impact.”
 The Spalding Lab had others from around the world asking for their help in making these measurements.
 “In many cases, we can use our workflow [algorithms] running on CHTC to process their images of maize ears and kernels and return data that helps them answer their scientific or crop breeding questions,” Spalding says.